google-research/google-research/kip/README.md

 Lechao Xiao, Jaehoon Lee.
 We distill datasets using the KIP algorithm developed in the previous paper together with large-scale distributed computational resources to handle convolutional networks.
 See [dataset.ipynb](https://colab.research.google.com/github/google-research/google-research/blob/master/kip/dataset.ipynb) for access to the datasets stored in GCS.

+An example of finite network (ConvNet) training using one of the distilled data in GCS is also included in [Neural Network Training Notebook](https://colab.research.google.com/github/google-research/google-research/blob/master/kip/nn_training.ipynb).

 ## Citation